Tuimalealiʻifano Vaʻaletoʻa Sualauvi II: O le Ao o le Malo

-2021 Constitutional crisis

 In May 2021, Sualauvi purported to revoke the results of the 2021 election and call new elections.
 The decision was overturned by the Samoa Supreme Court on 17 May 2021.
 Sualauvi then issued a proclamation to prevent the Legislative Assembly of Samoa from meeting, triggering a constitutional crisis.

 In July 2022 his term of office was extended until the next parliamentary sitting in August.
 On 23 August 2022 he was reappointed as head of state for a further five-year term.

-Chancellor of USP

-On 1 July 2022, Tuimalealiʻifano's term as the 29th chancellor of the University of the South Pacific commenced, succeeding Niue's Dalton Tagelagi.
-Tuimalealiʻifano's term is expected to conclude on 30 July 2023.
+On 1 July 2022, his one-year term as the 29th chancellor of the University of the South Pacific commenced, succeeding Niue's Dalton Tagelagi.
+He was succeeded by Solomon Islands Governor-General David Vunagi in 2023.

 Education

 Sualauvi has a Bachelor of Laws (LLB) degree from the Australian National University and a Certificate and Diploma in Theological Studies from Malua Theological College.